KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **IDP / IDL** (Nyxea)

 **Justification**
-Loki embodies the IL4 archetype of inverse Logos —
+Loki embodies the IL4 archetype of Inverse Logos —
 the architect of rupture,
 the one who engineers cosmological breakdown
 through cunning, inversion, and structural sabotage.